tensorflow/lattice/g3doc/tutorial/index.md

 TensorFlow Lattice provides the following types of __"semantic regularization"__:

-*   Lattice resolution: the number of vertices in your lattice allow control over the flexibility of the functions that can be learned.
+*   Lattice resolution: the number of vertices in your lattice allows control over the flexibility of the functions that can be learned.

 *   __Monotonicity__: You can specify that the output should only